How to File Bankruptcy and Keep My Car – A Guide to Vehicle Protection Options

 Consider your transportation needs realistically.
 Sometimes trading down to a less expensive vehicle before filing makes more financial sense and simplifies how to file bankruptcy and keep my car.

 Ready to explore how to file bankruptcy and keep my car?
-Contact our experienced bankruptcy attorneys for a free case evaluation.
-We’ll analyze your specific situation, calculate available exemptions, and develop a customized strategy to protect your vehicle while achieving maximum debt relief.
+Contact our bankruptcy attorneys for a free case evaluation.
+An attorney can review your situation, discuss available exemptions, and explain options that may apply to your circumstances.

 Yes, both Chapter 7 reaffirmation agreements and Chapter 13 plans can help you catch up on missed payments while retaining your vehicle.